“What is it about Monk’s music that makes it so ‘ripe’ for interpretation? It’s because he’s so hip in so many ways.” Alex Conde

 Tomas Peña: Monk’s music has been interpreted by countless players over the years.
 What attracted you to his music?

-TP: As I understand it, the original concept for Descarga for Monk sprang from the notion of adapting Monk’s music to a “bulería de jerez” style.
+TP: As I understand it, the original concept for Descarga for Monk sprang from the idea of adapting Monk’s music to a “bulería de jerez” style.

-TP: In the liner-notes for Descarga for Monk, you are quoted as saying, “It would be sweet to see those 16th notes on the B section with a flamenco tap dancer!”
+TP: In the liner notes, you write, “It would be sweet to see those 16th notes on the B section with a flamenco tap dancer!”

 AC: Yes.
 It’s something I would love to see one day.
 Monk’s rhythms and pulse are as unique as a flamenco dancer’s footwork – strong and tight.

 TP: Going into the project, what were the challenges?